ekmett/lens/README.markdown

 "world"
 ```

-You can make getters out of pure functions with 'to'.
+You can make getters out of pure functions with `to`.

 ```haskell